A design registration helps protect the appearance of a product, such as its shape or pattern.

 A design registration lasts 5 years.
 You must renew your design registration every 5 years to keep it protected - up to a maximum of 25 years.

 The design of something can include one or more of the following:

 - configuration (or how different parts of a design are arranged together)

-- not make use of protected emblems or flags (eg the Olympic rings or the Royal Crown)
+- designs making use of official emblems or hallmarks, for example the Olympic rings or coats of arms

-You cannot protect the functionality of a design - eg a chair that folds down more quickly than others of the same kind.
+- the functionality of a design, for example a chair that folds down more quickly than others of the same kind

 What it costs

 Registering a design costs from £50 for one design to £150 for up to 50.

 You must send the Intellectual Property Office (IPO) detailed illustrations of your designs, including any notes to describe exactly what you are registering.